jstephencorey/LMEmbeddingAnalysis/blogpost/Embeddings Blog.md

 Looking at how the tokenization affects the random baselines is rather interesting.
-For instance, the fact that Bloom notably improves over the other models makes sense when you consider that it has a vocab size almost 5x that of the next largest tokenizer (larger vocabularies make it easier to differentiate between random tokens).
+For instance, the fact that Bloom notably improves over the other models makes sense when you consider that it has a vocab size almost 5x that of the next largest tokenizer (larger vocabularies intuitively make it easier to differentiate between randomly initialized tokens).
 Of most interest to me, however, is that Cerebras, OPT, and Pythia have almost identical vocab sizes, but score somewhat differently.
-(I ran this for a few other seeds, and though the exact lines slightly vary, the graph overall looks the same, see the
+(I ran this for a few other seeds, and though the exact lines slightly vary, the graph overall looks the same, see the [<span class="underline">plots</span>](https://github.com/jstephencorey/LMEmbeddingAnalysis/tree/main/plots) folder for those graphs).
-[<span class="underline">plots</span>](https://github.com/jstephencorey/LMEmbeddingAnalysis/tree/main/plots)
-folder for those graphs).